piyushagade/Coding-Interview-Preparation/Layer 1/Arrays/Arrays.md

 ---
 ### Merge two sorted arrays into the first array
 #### Time complexity: O(n)

+You are given two arrays, the first array is not full, and it has exactly as many empty spots as there are elements in the second array.
+The task is to integrate second array into the first.
+The integrated array should be sorted in the end.

 ```java
 public mergeSortedArrays(int[] nums1, int m, int[] nums2, int n){